blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Paladin_Alliance-PaladinMod/README.md

 `1.5.0`
 - Back under a new team account :O.
 - Thanks for everything rob ur dick is _this big_ and I said that's disgusting so I'm making a call out post on my twitter dot com
-- Huge updates to Mastery (Lunar), GrandMastery (Sovereign), and Corruption skins. (thanks skeletor the models are sexy)
+- Huge updates to Mastery (Lunar), GrandMastery (Sovereign), and Corruption skins. (thanks SkeletorChampion the models are sexy)
 - Tweaks to Paladin's base model and aphelian skin
 - New Specter skin in cursed config
 - Tweaks to animations: Idle, walkF, menuIdle, menuIdlein